kakafei/akka/akka-docs/rst/java/cluster-sharding.rst

 Distributed Data Mode
 ---------------------

-Instead of using :ref:`persistence-java` it is possible to use the :ref:`distributed_data_java` module as storage for the state of the sharding coordinator.
+Instead of using :ref:`persistence-lambda` it is possible to use the :ref:`distributed_data_java` module as storage for the state of the sharding coordinator.
 In such case the state of the ``ShardCoordinator`` will be replicated inside a cluster by the :ref:`distributed_data_java` module with ``WriteMajority``/``ReadMajority`` consistency.